 You are here

-Our readers love their goats!
-Meet some of the adorable animals they've posted in our ShareMy gallery and on our Facebook page.
+Meet some of the cattle, dogs, chickens, and other animals our readers adore.
+These photos were shared in our online gallery and on our Facebook page.

 Don't throw away those old farm machinery tires.
 Hook them up to a water supply, and you've got an excellent watering tank for livestock

 Livestock need a continuous supply of fresh water, but many producers are concerned about the cost and durability of water tanks.
 Recycled machinery tires are heavy-duty, and the animals can't...

 Aaron has turned chores for his sons into a new business